About the IAJ

-The Institute for the Advancement of Journalism (IAJ) is an established journalism and communications training institute based in Johannesburg, South Africa.
+The Institute for the Advancement of Journalism (IAJ) is an established communications and journalism training institute based in Johannesburg, South Africa.
+The institute promotes and supports a free and independent media in South Africa and the rest of Africa through the training of communicators and journalists.

 The IAJ is a strong brand with a reputable board and tried and tested facilitators and strong partnerships.
-During its 25 years of operation, the IAJ trained over 10,000 media and communication professionals in SA and across the African continent.
-This work involved the IAJ servicing the training needs of approximately 1,500 organisations and individuals.
+During its 27 years of operation, the IAJ has trained over 10,000 media and communication professionals in SA and across the African continent.
+This work has involved the IAJ servicing the training needs of about 1,500 organisations and individuals.

 The IAJ would like to see journalism advanced through credible skills, debates, insights, perspectives and critical thinking that are appropriate to where SA and the continent are at the moment.

 Faiza Abrahams-Smith is a longstanding member of the IAJ team, having joined the organisation in 1993.
 Abrahams-Smith joined the IAJ as the Executive Director in 2015 after working for over a decade in training, specialising in Community Radio training projects.

 Cape Town-born journalist and film-make.
 Amina Frense produced several documentaries on former South African President Nelson Mandela, including the Oscar nominated “Mandela: Son of Africa, Father of a Nation”.

 Professor Ylva Margareta Rodny-Gumede